alokkumar0723/Quiz-App/README.md

 In the end, the result box will be appeared and shown the user score and two buttons [Replay Quiz, Quit Quiz], if the user clicked on the replay quiz button, the quiz will again start with the number 1 question, and the score of the user will be 0 but if the user clicked on the quit quiz button, the current window will be reloaded and the quiz starts from the begin.
 <br>
 <br>
-You can use this Quiz and also you can add more questions to this Quiz.
+We can use this Quiz and also we can add more questions to this Quiz.